goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/client_credentials.md

 To configure this, define a JWKS URL/raw JWKS data in OAuth Sources.
 If a JWKS URL is specified, authentik will fetch the data and store it in the source, and then select the source in the OAuth2 Provider that will be authenticated against.

-With this configure, any JWT issued by the configured sources' certificates can be used to authenticate:
+With this configuration, any JWT issued by the configured sources' certificates can be used to authenticate:

 ```http
 POST /application/o/token/ HTTP/1.1